undus5/undus/content/posts/archlinux-install-luks-btrfs-systemd-boot.md

-Note: If disk partitions were not following [Discoverable Partitions Specification](https://uapi-group.org/specifications/specs/discoverable_partitions_specification/) , which means root partition would not be discovered and auto mounted, booting system would stuck at `"a start job is running for /dev/gpt-auto-root"` and timeout.
+Note: If disk partitions were not following [Discoverable Partitions Specification](https://uapi-group.org/specifications/specs/discoverable_partitions_specification/) , which means root partition would not be discovered and auto mounted, booting system would stuck at `a start job is running for /dev/gpt-auto-root` and timeout.
 To fix this, specify root partition in kernel parameters.\
 Ref: [dm-crypt/Encrypting an entire system#Configuring the boot loader](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Configuring_the_boot_loader),\
 [dm-crypt/System configuration#rd.luks.name](https://wiki.archlinux.org/title/Dm-crypt/System_configuration#rd.luks.name)